Details about the Greater Nottingham Planning Partnership are set out below.

 The partnership’s aim is to prepare statutory strategic development plans which are consistent and provide a coherent policy framework across the area.
 In doing so it seeks to address the Duty to Cooperate between the constituent Councils, and provides a single point of contact for other Duty to Cooperate partners to engage in the strategic plan making process.

 |Joint Planning Advisory Board (JPAB)|

-The work of the partnership is overseen by the Greater Nottingham Joint Planning Advisory Board (JPAB), see the Governance pages for further details.
+The work of the partnership is overseen by the Greater Nottingham Joint Planning Advisory Board (JPAB).

 As only the Hucknall part of Ashfield District Council falls within Greater Nottingham, and the District as a whole is part of the Nottingham Outer Housing Market area.
 Ashfield will therefore be preparing a Local Plan for their District.
 Details can be found on the Ashfield Local Plan pages.